16 Top-Rated Tourist Attractions in Dublin

 10 National Museum of Ireland - Decorative Arts and History (Collins Barracks)

 Originally an army barracks, the National Museum of Ireland - Decorative Arts and History opened in 1997.
-The collections include Irish haute couture garments, furniture, silver, jewelry, ceramics, and exhibitions exploring Irish military history, including the 1916 Easter Rising.
+The collections include silver, ceramics, jewelry, furniture, Irish haute couture fashion, and exhibitions exploring Irish military history.
 There are several other permanent exhibitions including a retrospective of modernist designer Eileen Gray, Irish Silver dating from the 17th to 20th centuries, Asian Art, Irish Country Furniture, and Soldiers and Chiefs, which displays historic military artefacts and uniforms.

 Hours: Open Tuesday-Saturday 10am-5pm, Sunday 2pm- 5pm, closed Mondays